-Add the onions, and pepper to the pan and heat for 5-10 minutes, until the onion is fragrant translucent.
+- Add the onions, bell pepper, and ½ cup pineapple to the pan and heat for 5-10 minutes, until the onion is fragrant translucent.

-While the vegetables are cooking, mix together the coconut milk, broth soy sauce, ginger, garlic and ½ cup of the pineapple in a small bowl.
-Set aside.
+- While the vegetables are cooking, mix together the coconut milk, broth soy sauce, ginger, and garlic in a small bowl.

-Add the tempeh back into the pan along with the coconut milk mixture a pinch of salt and the crushed red pepper, if using.
+- Add the tempeh back into the pan along with the coconut milk mixture and the crushed red pepper, if using.
 Bring to a boil.
 Stir, reduce heat to low and partially cover.
 Simmer for 5 to 8 minutes, until heated throughout.

-While the dish is simmering, mix together chile, scallions and remaining pineapple in a small bowl.
+- While the dish is simmering, mix together the scallions, cilantro, chile, and remaining pineapple in a small bowl.

-Divide the tempeh and vegetable mixture among serving dishes, and serve with cooked rice and pineapple salsa.
+- Divide the tempeh and vegetable mixture among serving dishes, and serve with cooked rice and pineapple salsa.
 Serve hot.
-Enjoy!